getdish/dish/docs/next.md

 ## bigger impact changes

+### Generally making the stack a lot easier to work with.

+On a high level:

+#### Reducing complexity

+- reduce services/images:
+  - worker, cron, run-tests: these images have big overlap, combine into one
+  - search => dish-app
+  - make base image lighter ? avoiding deps building in the beginning

+#### Adding introspection

+- UI for databases: timescale + postgres thats ideally in dish-app/admin

+#### Speeding up and simplifying local dev flows

+- Ideally should be able to run against some sort of "personal" instance thats in the cloud but you have shell access into

+#### Automate failure and recovery modes better

+- Crawls should detect when failures are happening at a high rate and cancel the rest of the crawl

 - importing instagram and other feed data to have more aliveness
 - top dishes <=> map pins + easily moving around cities.
   - then easily filter it down to any cuisine (top right input opposite "Uniquely Good")